TaceoLabs/circom-helpers/ark-serde-compat/README.md

 ## Overview

-This crate provides serde-compatible serialization and deserialization functions for arkworks-rs types, designed to work seamlessly with circom's JSON format expectations.
+This crate provides serde-compatible serialization and deserialization functions for arkworks-rs types, designed to work seamlessly with Circom's JSON format expectations.
 Field elements are serialized as decimal strings, and curve points are serialized as arrays of coordinate strings.

 ## Features